| Our Vision:

 Employee Development - Advanced training for all officers, and executive level training to improve professional development.

 Moreover, these efforts are designed to serve as a recruiting and retention tool.

-  Accreditation - Become accredited through the Commission on Accreditation for Law Enforcement Agencies (CALEA) so the
+Accreditation - Remain accredited through the Commission on Accreditation for Law Enforcement Agencies (CALEA) as a police

-  police department can become a nationally accredited law enforcement agency.
-Accreditation provides a process to systematically
+department that is a nationally accredited law enforcement agency.
+Accreditation provides a process to systematically conduct an

 necessary to meet a body of internationally accepted standards.